ChrisVeigl/BrainBay/README.md

 Welcome to BrainBay !
 ---------------------

-BrainBay is an open source Bio- and Neurofeedback application.
-It also offers some features for the creation of alternative Human-Computer-Interfaced like facetracking, EMG signal pattern recognition and mouse / keyboard control.
+BrainBay is an open source bio- and neurofeedback application.
+It also offers some features for the creation of alternative Human-Computer-Interfaces (HCIs) lsuch as facetracking via webcam, EMG signal pattern recognition or mouse-/keyboard control.

 All source code is licensed under GPL, for copyright information please have a look at ReadMe_License.txt

-Release Info
+Version Info
 ------------

-* The current release version is 1.9 (27-12-2013).Recent changes include support of biosignal amplifiers (Emotiv Epoc, OpenBCI) some GUI-cleanup, fixed issues (webcam/facetracking and particle animation) and new signal processing elements.
+* The current release version is 1.9 (27-12-2013).
+Recent changes include support of biosignal amplifiers (Emotiv Epoc, OpenBCI) some GUI-cleanup, fixed issues (webcam/facetracking and particle animation) and new signal processing elements.

-* In case you just want to use the software, you find executable BrainBay.exe in the bin folder, where also a user manual is available.
+* In case you just want to use the software, you find the executable file BrainBay.exe in the bin folder, where also the user- and developer manuals are available.

-* If you want to modifiy or extend the software, the Visual Studio 2010 project files and all source files are located in the src folder.
+* If you want to modifiy or extend the software, the Visual Studio 2010 project files and all source modules are located in the src folder.

 Credits